Reasons Why You Shouldn't Download Music Illegally

 Maybe it's old fashioned but if I can't afford something, I do without it until I can.
-I usually buy 5 or 6 mp3's a month and a CD or two because that's what I can pay for.
-I spend a lot of time writing articles and I make money from ads and affiliate programs.
-I wouldn't want people stealing from me after I put in lots of time and effort.
-So, I don't steal from singers and musicians and all the other people who are involved in making the music I enjoy.
+I put a lot of time and effort into creating online content.
+I wouldn't want people stealing from me, so I don't steal from singers and musicians and all the other people who are involved in making the music I enjoy.

 I do agree that music costs too much and that labels need to find ways to offer it for less.
 This is especially the case for younger people who can't afford to pay $14 for an album or $1.29 for a song.
 Offering music for less would likely create more honest music buyers.
 Still, the fact that executives are corrupt doesn't justify stealing for me because they're rarely the ones who actually get hurt.

 And we may also hurt ourselves as well.
 Making high quality recorded music is expensive.
 If companies and musicians can't make money selling music, they will have little incentive to spend the money needed to make it.
-It's people who are buying music that are responsible for the continued existence of recorded music.
+It's people who are buying music or paying subscriptions for streaming services who are responsible for the continued existence of recorded music.
 Take them away and recorded music will largely go away unless close to free ways are found to make it.